 Following their convictions, on May 7, 1992, the Johnson brothers’ new attorney, Dan Stohr, filed post-trial motions, which included a claim of ineffective assistance of counsel.
 The motions were denied.
 On June 11, 1992, the Johnsons filed a supplemental post-trial motion and in the alternative, a post-conviction petition, but Judge Richard Egan, who had been assigned to the case, denied both.

 That decision was appealed, and on May 15, 1995, the Illinois Appellate Court affirmed the convictions, but remanded with directions to the trial court to hear the defendants’ post-conviction petition.
 At the hearing, Stohr introduced testimony by four additional eyewitnesses that the Johnsons were not involved with the murder.
 But, the court denied the post-conviction petition on the merits.

-Finally, in May 2002, the appellate court reversed the denial of post-conviction relief, and the vacated the convictions and remanded for a new trial The Johnsons were released from prison six months later after being confined for over 11 years.
+Finally, in May 2002, the appellate court reversed the denial of post-conviction relief, vacated the convictions, and remanded for a new trial.
+The Johnsons were released from prison six months later after being confined for more than 11 years.
 They were offered a deal to plead guilty and be sentenced to time served with no mandatory supervision.
-Henry Johnson, who had reestablished relationships with his children and secured a job, opted not to risk another trial and reluctantly accepted the deal.
+Henry Johnson, who had re-established relationships with his children and secured a job, opted not to risk another trial and reluctantly accepted the deal.
 Juan, on the other hand, rejected the deal.

-On February 23, 2004, at his retrial, a jury found Juan Johnson not guilty.
+On February 23, 2004, at his retrial, a jury acquitted Juan Johnson.
 A federal jury later awarded Johnson $21 million in damages from the city based on evidence that the original three eyewitnesses recanted their testimony and revealed that they were coerced by Detective Reynaldo Guevara to identify the Johnson brothers.
 The City of Chicago appealed and, during the appellate process, settled the case for $16.4 million.

 — Center on Wrongful Convictions and Maurice Possley